Meta Flow Maps enable scalable reward alignment: Experiment Details Additional Results

 This consists of \(K\) evaluations of the base drift, and at each step \(N\) one-step posterior samples and \(N\) reward evaluations to estimate the value function.

 \paragraph{MFM-G.} For a \(K\)-step discretisation of the continuous-time ODE, with $N$ posterior samples for drift estimation at each step, MFM-G requires

-This includes \(K\) base drift evaluations and, at each step, \(N\) one-step posterior samples and \(N\) reward evaluations for value estimation.
-MFM-G additionally requires a backward pass through the \(2N\) network evaluations at each step; which we assume to incurs a \(2\times\) multiplicative cost.
+This consists of \(K\) base drift evaluations and, at each step, \(N\) one-step posterior samples and \(N\) reward evaluations for value estimation.
+MFM-G additionally requires a backward pass through the \(2N\) network evaluations at each step, which we assume incurs a \(2\times\) multiplicative cost.

+\paragraph{MFM-Search.} For a \(K\)-step discretisation, with $M$ candidate solutions and $N$ posterior samples for drift estimation at each step, MFM-Search requires

+This consists of $M*N$ one-step posterior samples and $M*N$ reward evaluations (i.e. one per posterior sample) at each step.